parhamsoltani/eth_10G_switch_fabric/README.md

 ## License

-This design is Licensed under AGPL-3.0 license.
+This design is licensed under AGPL-3.0.